ianfnelson/blog.iannelson.uk/content/posts/2014-05-08-star-of-the-week.md

 I actually enjoy occasionally tackling problems like this, where there is an existing solution that meets all functional requirements and my task is simply to improve some nonfunctional requirement &#8211; make it faster, make it more maintainable, make it scalable, update the technology stack, etc. The goal is much clearer when you have a reference solution to mimic than when starting with a blank page and having to tease out acceptance criteria from fickle humans!

-Unsurprisingly, some baseline profiling revealed that the problems lay in the data access layer, and with the help of Hibernating Rhino&#8217;s [Entity Framework Profiler][1], I was able to determine that over 35,000 separate database calls were being issued to create a file of a few megabytes.
+Unsurprisingly, some baseline profiling revealed that the problems lay in the data access layer, and with the help of Hibernating Rhino’s [Entity Framework Profiler][1], I was able to determine that over 35,000 separate database calls were being issued to create a file of a few megabytes.

 This was possible because the data access was performed through a series of helper classes that wrapped the EF context and exposed mapped models.
 While this simplified the data access for most use cases, and helped to encapsulate low-level validation, it was a hindrance for any kind of aggregation or reporting requirement.
 Essentially the problem boiled down to the _SELECT N+1_ problem on steroids, with a large portion of the object graph steadily loaded into memory.

-Wrapping isn&#8217;t always a helpful approach&#8230;
+Wrapping isn’t always a helpful approach&#8230;

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/iStock_000033567536Small.jpg" alt="Wrapping - not always helpful" /></figure>